edwinb/Idris2-boot/docs/tutorial/theorems.rst

 guarantee a particular property of interest.

 We won’t go into details here, but the Curry-Howard correspondence [1]_ explains this relationship.
-The proof itself is trivial, because ``plus Z n`` normalises to ``n`` by the definition of ``plus``:
+The proof itself is immediate, because ``plus Z n`` normalises to ``n`` by the definition of ``plus``:

 .. code-block:: idris